 How to Start Day Trading?

-We had moved past the phase when stock or forex trading was not accessible to retail traders.
+We had moved past the phase when stock or forex trading was inaccessible to retail traders.
 Anyone not working for large brokerages, trading houses, or financial institutions would find it hard to trade stocks actively.
-Thanks to the continuously evolving virtual world, the forex and stock trading market have seen a growth in online trading platforms, leading to increased individual traders trying their hand in stock trading.
-The market is not more transparent than ever, allowing traders and investors to leverage its volatility while sitting at their homes.
+Thanks to the continuously evolving virtual world, the forex and stock trading market have seen growth in online trading platforms, leading to increased individual traders trying their hand at stock trading.
+The market is not more transparent than ever, allowing traders and investors to leverage its volatility while sitting at home.

 One of the most popular ways of trading is day trading.
-If you are still a new trader, it can pose certain challenges, especially if you haven’t prepared a proper trading strategy.
-While day trading is highly beneficial, it must be kept in mind that everyone from a novice to a seasoned trader can face losses.
-So, let’s read more about how to day trade and everything that it entails.
+It can pose challenges if you are still a new trader, especially if you haven’t prepared a proper trading strategy.
+While day trading is highly beneficial, it must be kept in mind that everyone, from a novice to a seasoned trader, can face losses.
+So, let’s read more about how to day trade and everything it entails.

 What is Day Trading?

-Day trading represents the short time frame practice of buying and selling various financial instruments within the same day or even multiple times over the course of a day.
-Usually, day traders execute intraday strategies to profit within the same trading day, but sometimes position duration can be even a few days.
+Day trading represents the short time frame of buying and selling various financial instruments within the same day or multiple times over a day.
+Usually, day traders execute intraday strategies to profit within the same trading day, but sometimes, the position duration can be even a few days.
 However, some trading companies require their day traders to close each position before starting the next trading day.

-In general, day trading means buying and selling any security within one trading day.
+Day trading generally means buying and selling any security within one trading day.
 Usually, the position is closed by the trader before the market closes for that particular day.
-To do day-trading, you need to be well-funded and well-educated as well.
+To do day trading, you need to be well-funded and well-educated.
 Day traders take advantage of high leverages and back them up with short-term trading strategies.
-They aim to capitalize on price movements that are small and occur in stocks and currencies that are highly liquid.
+They aim to capitalize on small price movements in stocks and highly liquid currencies.

-You need to have enough knowledge to speculate short-term moves in the market, and a good trader is attuned with that.
-Corporate earnings, interest rates, or economic statistics, scheduled announcements on these subjects allow you to foresee market psychology and expectations.
+You need to have enough knowledge to speculate short-term moves in the market, and a good trader is attuned to that.
+Corporate earnings, interest rates, economic statistics, and scheduled announcements on these subjects allow you to foresee market psychology and expectations.
 If the expectations are not met, the market will react.
 This can lead to sudden movements, and the traders can take advantage of that.

 Is day trading illegal?